jhvanderschee/hugocodex/content/add-ons/image-gallery.md

 ### How it works

 The script searches for any file in the folder ‘album’ in the assets directory of Hugo.
-It creates an image tag with a thumbnail for these images with a link to a large version.
+It creates an image tag with a thumbnail for these images.
 The thumbnail is a 300 pixel wide square cropped version of the image.
-The script wraps the thumbnail in a link, which will trigger the lightbox if present.
+The script wraps the thumbnail in a link, which links to a larger version and will trigger a lightbox if present.

 ### Shortcode installation